Housing at Georgetown University: Alumni Square

+Ida Ryan & Isaac Hawkins Hall

+Ida Ryan & Isaac Hawkins Hall is more commonly known as JesRes, not to be confused with Wolfington Hall, which houses Georgetown's Jesuit community.
+JesRes is an on-campus, five-floor complex for upperclass students, consisting of a number of housing options, ranging from 4 person semi-suite style rooms to a 9 person apartment.
+JesRes can be located directly behind Healy Hall, with access to the first floor along Library Walk just in front of Village A or access to the second floor via Dahlgren Quad.

 LXR Hall

 LXR Hall is an off-campus dorm on 35th Street, between N St and Prospect St, and along with Nevils Hall and the Walsh academic building, makes up Georgetown's East Campus.
 Three previously separate dorms (Loyola, Xavier, and Ryder), were renovated and connected into a single 6-floor building, named after all three.

 Kennedy, McCarthy and Reynolds Halls

 These buildings comprise the Southwest Quad, which was completed in 2003.

 Nevils

 Nevils is an upperclass dorm located next to LXR.
 It is one of the most sought after residencies to live in.

 Village A

 Village A is an upperclass apartment complex located on the south side of campus, between Lauinger Library and New South Hall, which features townhouse apartment buildings connected via a series of catwalks.
-Village A rooftop apartments open onto large decks and patios with views of the Potomac and downtown Washington; other apartments have balconies with similar views.
+Village A rooftop apartments open onto large decks and patios with views of the Potomac, downtown Washington, and Rosslyn, VA; other apartments have balconies with similar views.